CS 314 Specification 2 - Implementing a Class - Mathematical Matrix

 instance variables.)

 Experiment: In addition to completing the MathMatrix.java class and adding tests to the MathMatrixTester.java class, perform the following experiments and answer the following questions.
-Place your results and answers in a comment at the bottom of MathMatrixTester.java.
+Place your results and answers in a comment at the top of MathMatrixTester.java.
 Recall, you cannot share your experiment code with others.
-You CAN share tests on Piazza.
+You CAN share tests on Piazza to help each test your solution code with a wide variety of test cases.
+The tests you turn in must be your own.

 Use the Stopwatch class to record the time it takes to